 In our experience custom builds are typically for a Greenfield project where no existing development platform is suitable.
 Significant time needs to be budgeted into the whole project – from discovery to build and User Acceptance Testing.
 In addition, clients typically rely on Kiandra to provide support and maintenance for the lifecycle of the application.

-If you’re assessing a platform for your next project, the following checklist will be a handy guide.
-Simply go through each line and see where your project sits to see what platform could work best.
+If you’re assessing a platform for your next project, our checklist will be a handy guide.
+Simply download it below.